jy3119/Mars_Rover_2021/README.md

 9. The Mars Rover system is now capable of taking in movement commands from the Command subsystem, and capable of obstacle detection and avoidance, and terrain mapping.

 ## Folder Directory
 Each subsystem has their own folders containing the instructions on how to set up and operate the respective subsystems.
-Both the final and testing files for each subsystem have been included in each folder.
+Both the final and testing files for each subsystem have also been included in each folder.

-# Further Details
+## Further Details
 For further details and explanation, please refer to the Report and Video.